briandrum/codes.forchagrin.com/_chapters/chapter-1359-illicit-discharge-and-illegal-connection-control.md

-    2. _(2)_ The Village of Chagrin Falls shall have the right to set up at facilities subject to this regulation such devices as are necessary to conduct monitoring and/or sampling of the facility’s storm water discharge, as determined by the Village.
+    2. _(2)_ The Village of Chagrin Falls shall have the right to set up at facilities subject to this regulation such devices as are necessary to conduct monitoring and/or sampling of the facility's storm water discharge, as determined by the Village.

     3. _(3)_ The Village of Chagrin Falls shall have the right to require the facility owner/operator to install monitoring equipment as necessary.
-This sampling and monitoring equipment shall be maintained at all times in safe and proper operating condition by the facility owner/operator at the owner/ operator’s expense.
+This sampling and monitoring equipment shall be maintained at all times in safe and proper operating condition by the facility owner/operator at the owner/ operator's expense.
 All devices used to measure storm water flow and quality shall be calibrated by the Village to ensure their accuracy.

-    4. _(4)_ Any temporary or permanent obstruction to safe and reasonable access to the facility to be inspected and/or sampled shall be promptly removed by the facility’s owner/operator at the written or oral request of the Village of Chagrin Falls and shall not be replaced.
+    4. _(4)_ Any temporary or permanent obstruction to safe and reasonable access to the facility to be inspected and/or sampled shall be promptly removed by the facility's owner/operator at the written or oral request of the Village of Chagrin Falls and shall not be replaced.
 The costs of clearing such access shall be borne by the facility owner/operator.